demos-europe/edt/packages/dql/docs/writing_dql_clauses.md

 * `$valueReferences[0]` will be `'?0'` – accessing the first (and only) query
 parameter using its index in the parameter list

-Thus the result of the `asDql` call would be
+Thus, the result of the `asDql` call would be
 ```dql
 t_4acb7013_Birth.street = ?0
 ```